mycenaean-n/zkomposer/README.md

 ```

 The **ZKube** contract is the only contract players will interact with.
 The first player will create a game using `createGame` and the second player will join using `joinGame`, the game will start X blocks after this.
 The players will get the puzzle by calling `selectPuzzle` and they will submit the proof of their solution using `submitProof`.
+The game can be resolved when it is finished by calling `resolveGame`

 The **ZKubePuzzleSet** ERC721 contract defines a set of possible puzzles in a game contract, this makes the game very composable as it allows the community to create different sets of puzzles by deploying different **ZKubePuzzleSet** contracts - we will create a small set of puzzles as a POC.